svalinn/pydagmc/docs/source/methodology.md

 # Methodology

-PyDAGMC provides a Pythonic abstraction layer over PyMOAB for interacting with DAGMC (Direct Accelerated Geometry Monte Carlo) `.h5m` files.
+PyDAGMC provides a Pythonic abstraction layer over PyMOAB for interacting with [DAGMC (Direct Accelerated Geometry Monte Carlo)](https://svalinn.github.io/DAGMC/) `.h5m` files.
 This section delves into the underlying concepts, data structures, and design choices that enable PyDAGMC's functionality.

+A DAGMC file contains a surface mesh representation of a geometry, including metadata to define the topological relationships of that geometry and material assignments, using MOAB's mesh file conventions.
+The metadata conventions are specific to DAGMC.

 ## File Loading